DocAI-DocumentAI/DocAI_KingOfBE/README.md

 ### Our Solution

-DocAI transforms document management with AI-first approach:
+DocAI transforms document management with an AI-first approach:

 | Traditional Systems   | DocAI                        |
 | --------------------- | ---------------------------- |